 The practice was visibly clean, tidy and uncluttered.
 An infection control policy was in place, which clearly described how cleaning was to be undertaken at the premises including the surgeries and the general areas of the practice.
 The types of cleaning and frequency were detailed and checklists were available for staff to follow.
-The practice manager told us that they employed external cleaning company for the premises but dental nurses had their responsibilities in each surgery.
+The dentist told us that both they and the dental nurse had their responsibilities in the surgery and communal areas.
 The practice had in place systems for testing and auditing the infection control procedures.